cdaven/noteexplorer/README.md

 ## Installation

 For now, the only way to install is to copy the published binaries (Windows and Linux).
 See [releases on Github](https://github.com/cdaven/noteexplorer/releases).

+I suggest you put the executable in the root folder of your notes, and keep a terminal window open.
+Maybe create some shell scripts with your preferred arguments.

 ## Limitations/rules